 They are one of the very first things I tried when I started to teach mindfulness to my students.

-Check out my full post on breathing techniques for kiddos here.
+My full post of breathing mindfulness techniques for kids is here.

 We sometimes shake a calm down jar and place it in the middle of the circle to watch while I ring a singing bowl.